-- (i) Purpose/Intent: The purpose of regulating plants is to reduce water use, maintain the character of native plants now existing in the Petroglyph National Monument, and provide a harmonious landscape. - (ii) Landscaping: Appropriate plants shall be chosen from the Plant List in Table 9.5 one of two plant lists, described below for landscaping within the Plan area.
-Shrubs and trees shall be nursery grown in order to minimize poaching from the Monument and Major Public Open Space.
+Plant Lists (i) Purpose/Intent: The purpose of regulating plants is to reduce water use, maintain the character of native plants now existing in the Petroglyph National Monument, and provide a harmonious landscape.

-- a.
-Native Species Requirement: Within 200 feet of public lands such as the Petroglyph National Monument or other Major Public Open Space, only plants and trees listed as native in the from Plant List A in Table 9.5 shall be used in order to limit impact of invasive and/or nonnative plants on native vegetation, except for street trees.
-[See Section 11.3.5 starting on page 200. for details about street trees.l Native plant species were selected from a list compiled during an inventory within the Petroglyph National Monument by the National Park Service in 1994-1995, including almost 200 plants (amended).
-This plant list is reproduced in full in Appendix E. - b.
-Plant List Requirement: Two-hundred (200) feet or more All properties in Volcano Heights more than from public lands such as the Petroglyph National Monument or other Major Public Open Space, shall use any plant from the Plant List in Table 9.5 A and/or B may be used.
-In addition to species native to the Petroglyph National Monument, additional plant species were selected from the official xeric or low-water use plant list of the Albuquerque Bernalillo County Water Utility Authority (ABCWUA).
+- (ii) Landscaping: Appropriate plants shall be chosen from the Plant List in Table 9.5 for landscaping within the Plan area.
+Shrubs and trees shall be nursery grown in order to minimize poaching from the Monument and Major Public Open Space. - a.
+Native Species Requirement: Within 200 feet of the Petroglyph National Monument or other Major Public Open Space, only plants and trees listed as native in the Plant List in Table 9.5 shall be used in order to limit impact of invasive and/or nonnative plants on native vegetation, except for street trees.
+[See Section 11.3.5 starting on page 208. for details about street trees.]
+Native plant species were selected from a list compiled during an inventory within the Petroglyph National Monument by the National Park Service in 1994-1995, including almost 200 plants (amended).